timdrysdale/practable-selftest/README.md

 These need some thinking about though (e.g. is the std deviation one just a range test that happens to use statistics before coming up with a number to compare to a range - probably, yes, so delete it)

+### Example tests

+Prep- stop the motor, calibrate if needed
+Is the disk stopped when the motor is off?
+Does the disk spin at the right speed +/- some tolerance when I set the speed to be 25% Does the disk spin at the right speed +/- some tolerance when I set the speed to be 50% Does the disk spin at the right speed +/- some tolerance when I set the speed to be 75% Does the disk spin at the right speed +/- some tolerance when I set the speed to be 100% (of safe continuous operating speed) Does the disk spin down from 100% to zero, when I turn the motor off, in the right amount of time, plus or minus some tolerance?
+Post - put experiment into resting state - motor off.

 ## Roadmap items